PolymerElements/iron-form/README.md

 - the `disableNativeValidationUi` property has been removed: because `iron-form` is no longer a type extension, it can't actually trigger any native UI, so this property is essentially always true.
 - the `iron-form-reset` event is no longer fired.
+Instead, you can listen to the `reset` event on either the native `form` or the `iron-form`.